zverok/magic_cloud/README.md

 gem install magic_cloud
 ```

-rmagick is requirement, and it's need compilation, so you may expect
+rmagick is requirement, and it needs compilation, so you may expect
 problems in non-compiler-friendly environment (Windows).

 Origins
 -------

-At first, it was straightforward port of [d3.layout.cloud.js](https://github.com/jasondavies/d3-cloud)
+At first, it was a straightforward port of [d3.layout.cloud.js](https://github.com/jasondavies/d3-cloud)
 by Jason Davies, which, I assume, is an implementation of Wordle algorithm.

-Then there was major refatoring, to make code correspond to Ruby
+Then there was major refactoring, to make code correspond to Ruby
 standards (and be understandable to poor dumb me).

 Then collision algorithm was rewritten from scratch.